 - Be a full-time enrolled sophomore or junior pursuing a degree at an accredited 2- or 4-year institution of higher education during the current academic year, as well as the following academic year

-- Intend to pursue a research career in a natural science, mathematics or engineering (See this list for approved fields of study)
+- Intend to pursue a research career in natural & social sciences, mathematics, computer & information sciences, or machining & engineering (See this list for approved fields of study)

 - Have a college GPA of at least a 3.00 on a 4.00 scale